All the best experiences

 Before any buildings were constructed, the family lived in tents.
 The first building was erected as the first children with learning disabilities were introduced to Sólheimar in 1932.
 Sesselja Sigmundsdottir died in 1974 and is commemorated for her contribution to Icelandic environmentalism as the face of the 2002 Icelandic postage stamp.

 Today, the residents of Sólheimar still hold Sesselja’s values close to their hearts, though the village looks quite different today than at its founding.
-Now powered with thermal and solar energy, the village is fully sustainable, boasting a greenhouses, an arboretum, egg-laying facilities and forestry programmes.
+Now powered with thermal and solar energy, the village is fully sustainable, boasting a greenhouse, an arboretum, egg-laying facilities and forestry programs.

-Aside from the care the village provides, Sólheimar is also home to a great number of sustainable local businesses and workshops, including those dedicated to candle-making, carpentry, weaving, soap-making, arts and crafts.
-Sunna, Iceland’s largest provider of organic fruit and vegetables, also runs a shop at Sólheimar.
+Aside from the care the village provides, Sólheimar is also home to a great number of sustainable local businesses and workshops, including those dedicated to candle-making, carpentry, weaving, soap-making, and arts and crafts.

 Attractions Nearby